Does anyone remember Montreal Impact forward Brian Ching?

 On February 16, 2012 Brian Ching returned home, as Houston completed a trade with Montreal by sending them a conditional draft pick in the 2013 Superdraft.
 Houston fans couldn't have been happier and Ching shared the same feeling.
 We all know it could be Ching's last season and it just would not have been right had it not too place in Dynamo orange.
 Ching was able to open BBVA Compass Stadium on May 12th and walked out to a roaring ovation as fans had their first opportunity to officially welcome him back home.

 Tomorrow the Dynamo will visit Montreal and you have to wonder what Ching will be feeling as he takes the field against his "former" team.
 Regardless of how long he spent there, you have to imagine he will be a bit emotional upon his return to Montreal.
 He rested for most of the game against Toronto so I wouldn't be surprised to see Ching get the start against the Impact.
-The emotions regarding the way he was snatched up unexpectedly and how Marsch appeared to use him as a pawn may just fuel him to find the back of the net and lead Houston to a win sending the Impact to their first loss in their newly renovated stadium.
+The emotions around the way he was snatched up unexpectedly and how Marsch appeared to use him as a pawn may just fuel him to find the back of the net and lead Houston to a win.

 Brian Ching may only have one goal this year, but he has qualities that stats cannot measure.
 He's the captain of the Houston Dynamo and we are better when he is on the field.
 He has gotten himself in some great positions this year but hasn't been able to convert on a number of chances.
 Ching has been involved in several of Houston's goals this year, and his movement off the ball consistently opens up opportunities for Will Bruin.
 While his stats don't jump at you, he's instrumental to the success of the Houston Dynamo in 2012.